 |---|---|

-| 1 | The member is 18 years of age or older. |
+| 1 | Age: Member is 18 years or older. |

-| 2 | The member is currently undergoing hemodialysis (HD) — not peritoneal dialysis. |
+| 2 | Active hemodialysis: Member is currently undergoing hemodialysis (HD).
+Peritoneal dialysis doesn't qualify — see exclusions below. |

-| 3 | The member has moderate-to-severe chronic kidney disease-associated pruritus (CKD-aP), also called uremic pruritus.
-This must be supported by a baseline scoring tool such as the Worst Itching Intensity Numerical Rating Scale (WI-NRS) or a visual analog scale (VAS)/numeric rating scale (NRS). |
+| 3 | Documented severity: Moderate-to-severe pruritus associated with chronic kidney disease (CKD-aP), also called uremic pruritus, with baseline scoring.
+Aetna accepts the Worst Itching Intensity Numerical Rating Scale (WI-NRS), visual analog scale (VAS), or numeric rating scale (NRS). |

-| 6 | The member has tried and failed — or has a documented contraindication to — other pruritus treatments.
-Aetna lists antihistamines, gabapentin, pregabalin, and topical emollients or analgesics as expected prior therapies. |
+| 6 | Prior treatment failures: Member must have tried and failed — or have a documented contraindication to — antihistamines, gabapentin, pregabalin, and topical emollients or analgesics. |

-| 7 | The dose does not exceed 0.5 mcg/kg per hemodialysis treatment.
-That caps reimbursement at three doses per week. |
+| 7 | Dose cap: 0.5 mcg/kg per HD treatment, no more than three doses per week. |

-Aetna Difelikefalin Exclusions and Non-Covered Indications
+Aetna Korsuva Exclusions and Non-Covered Indications

 Aetna will not cover difelikefalin injection for members on peritoneal dialysis.
-The policy states this directly: difelikefalin injection has not been studied in this population.
-There is no workaround.
-Even if a peritoneal dialysis patient has severe CKD-aP, J0879 is excluded under this coverage policy.
+The policy is explicit: difelikefalin has not been studied in this population, so Aetna excludes it outright.

 Coverage Indications at a Glance